Sugar Syrup for Cakes – Recipe + Flavours

 Check out the video to see how to apply the syrup with a brush or spray bottle, and it will also give you an idea of how much syrup to put on each layer.

+Now that those questions are covered, let’s have a look at the recipe.
 This is the base cake syrup recipe.
 Scroll down for ways to flavour the basic simple syrup.

 Sugar Syrup Recipe for Cakes